ValkDB/valk-guard/docs/adding-sources.md

 # Adding Sources (Scanners + Models)

-This guide shows how to add a new source framework (for example GORM) so Valk Guard can lint its SQL and, when available, use model metadata for schema-aware rules.
+This guide shows how to add a new source framework (for example Ent or Dapper) so Valk Guard can lint its SQL and, when available, use model metadata for schema-aware rules.

 ## Source Architecture